dherrera1911/dherrera1911.github.io/_posts/2024-08-12-is-the-world.md

-Light is an electromagnetic wave, and like other waves, it is characterized in part by its wavelength.
+Light is an electromagnetic wave, and like other waves, it is characterized in part by its wavelength (**Figure 3**).
 Color vision is the ability to distinguish the wavelength of the light we perceive.
 How is this achieved?
-To begin with, a particular photoreceptor has a preference for certain wavelengths that can more easily modify its activation (Figure 7.2).
-But despite this preference, a single photoreceptor does not allow us to distinguish between different wavelengths because its activation also depends on the intensity of the light.
-This means that it can have the same activation with a non-preferential but intense light as with a light of its preferred wavelength but dim, and thus it does not allow us to distinguish between them.
-On the other hand, two photoreceptors with different wavelength preferences do allow us to discriminate between them, since from their two activations, we can distinguish the contribution of light intensity and its wavelength.
-Adding more types of photoreceptors can better discriminate wavelengths, improving color vision, and can also cover more wavelengths by expanding the spectrum of visible colors.
+To begin with, a particular photoreceptor has a preference for certain wavelengths that can more easily modify its activation (**Figure 4**).
+But despite this preference, a single photoreceptor does not allow us to distinguish between different wavelengths, because its activation also depends on the intensity of the light.
+This means that a given photoreceptor activation can represent a high intensity of a non-preferred wavelength, or a low intensity of a preferred wavelength.
+On the other hand, two photoreceptors with different wavelength preferences do allow us to discriminate between wavelengths, letting us separate the contribution of light intensity and wavelength.
+Having more photoreceptors with different preferences allows an organism to better discriminate wavelengths, improving color vision.

 <figure>
   <img src="/files/blog/hym/imB.jpg" alt="Waves" title="Photoreceptors" width="70%">
-   <figcaption> <strong>Figure 3:</strong>
+   <figcaption> <strong>Figure 4:</strong>
   Humans have three different photoreceptors for color vision, called cones, and each has its preference for different wavelengths.
 The graph shows the ability of each cone (named blue, green, and red) to absorb different wavelengths (whose color is indicated in the bar below).
 A single cone does not allow for disambiguation of wavelength because its activation depends on the color of the light and its intensity (e.g., it cannot determine if greater activation is due to a change in light color or a change in its intensity).</figcaption>
 </figure>

-At one point in history, the subphylum of vertebrates came to accumulate four different types of color photoreceptors, allowing a certain color vision capacity.
+At one point in evolution, the subphylum of vertebrates came to have four different types of color photoreceptors.
-But then, mammals, during a period of their evolution when they were nocturnal animals, lost two of these photoreceptors, leaving them with two photoreceptors (or dichromatic vision).
-However, later primates acquired a new photoreceptor, bringing the total to three (and trichromatic color vision).
+But then at another point in our evolution, mammals lost two of these photoreceptors (this was when we were nocturnal, and color vision was not as important for us), leaving them with only (or dichromatic vision).
+At a later point, however, primates acquired a new photoreceptor, bringing our total to three (or trichromatic color vision).
-This photoreceptor falls in the middle of our visible spectrum and makes it easier to discriminate green from other colors.
-The main hypothesis about what led to acquiring it is that it was particularly favorable for better perceiving vegetation, which was an important part of our environment, helping us distinguish, for example, fruits that were part of our diet, against the green background of trees.
-These two evolutionary events show how evolution can lead to improvements in sensory systems, although these can also deteriorate in certain aspects if evolution produces changes due to their cost-benefit relationship (see below).
-In this way, evolution has led us to currently perceive fewer colors than many species of birds that still maintain their four photoreceptors.
+This photoreceptor falls in the middle of our visible color spectrum, and makes it easier to discriminate green from other colors.
+The main hypothesis about what led this photoreceptor to be selected is that it was particularly favorable for better perceiving vegetation, for example, the fruits that were part of our diet against the green background of trees.

+These two evolutionary events, the loss and re-gain of photoreceptors, show how evolution can select for improvements in sensory systems representation of the world, but that it can also lead to its deterioration.
+In this way, evolution has led us to currently perceive fewer colors than many species of birds that still maintain the four original vertebrate photoreceptors.

 <figure>
   <img src="/files/blog/hym/imB-post.jpg" alt="Waves" title="Color evolution" width="50%">
-   <figcaption> <strong>Figure 4:</strong> Two color photoreceptors
+   <figcaption> <strong>Figure 5:</strong> Two color photoreceptors
   were lost by mammals in evolution, making our color vision worse.
   We humans acquired a new photoreceptor making us thrichromats, as opposed to most other mammals.
 Image by Jen Christiansen, taken